yanfrimmel/PrehistoricWorld/README.md

 # PrehistoricWorld
-An Attempt to implement a simple 2d survival game written in C, while using SDL 2 as a hardware abstraction layer for multimedia.
+An Attempt to implement a simple 2d survival game written in C as a back-end layer over SDL 2 library will interface with Haskell, while using Haskell to implement game logic.
-The project is for self study purposes focused on using C and SDL library for multi platform game development.
+The project is for self study purposes focused on using C and SDL library as a multimedia layer and Haskell for business logic.

 * To build:
 ```bash